 How To Know It’s Time To Fire A Difficult Customer?

 When a client becomes a lot of “work” and they don’t appreciate your time, it’s time to let go.
 Of course, give them a little time before making the decision.
-But once you do, go with it!
+But once you learn how to fire someone nicely, go with it.

 How To Fire A Hair Client?